-LaGrange College's Department of Education offers two master's degree programs, a dual degree program for those who wish to transition from the M.Ed. to the Ed.S. program, and an education specialist degree program.
-The Master of Arts in Teaching (M.A.T.) induction program is an alternative route to certification designed for those with a four-year degree who wish to become teachers in middle schools or high schools.
-The Master of Education in Curriculum and Instruction (M.Ed.) is an advanced degree for practicing educators.
-The Education Specialist Degree (Ed.S.) in Teacher Leadership is designed for experienced teachers who desire to become teacher leaders in schools.
+LaGrange College's Department of Education offers two master's degree programs, a dual degree program for those who wish to transition from the M.Ed. to the Ed.S. program, and two education specialist degree programs.
+The Master of Arts in Teaching (M.A.T.) induction program is a route to certification designed for those with a four-year degree who wish to become teachers in middle schools or high schools.
+The Master of Education in Curriculum and Instruction (M.Ed.) is an initial degree for practicing educators seeking certification in the field of Curriculum and Instruction.
+The Education Specialist Degree (Ed.S.) in Teacher Leadership is designed for experienced teachers who desire to become teacher leaders in schools; whereas the Education Specialist Degree (Ed.S.) in Curriculum and Instruction is designed for experienced teachers who desire to become instructional leaders in schools.
 Candidates entering the Ed.S. program would be expected to hold a Master's degree and already hold teacher certification.